Robert E. Lee (FCC): Lee List

-In the Fall of 1947, Lee (a Republican now working in the Republican-dominated 80th United States Congress) discovered and examined security files for 108 suspect cases, which resulted in the "Lee List" used by a congressional subcommittee.
-(Historian John Earl Haynes has stated, "Robert E. Lee was the committee's lead investigator and supervised preparation of the list."
-Haynes has also compiled a comparison between the Lee and other lists of communists used by McCarthy, available online.)
-During a congressional hearing on March 10, 1948, Assistant Secretary of State John E. Peurifoy claimed the number had dropped from 108 to 57 names.
-On February 9, 1950, McCarthy gave a Lincoln Day "Enemies Within" speech to the Republican Women's Club of Wheeling, West Virginia.
+On February 9, 1950, Senator McCarthy gave a Lincoln Day "Enemies Within" speech to the Republican Women's Club of Wheeling, West Virginia.
 His words in the speech are a matter of some debate, as no audio recording was saved.
 However, it is generally agreed that he produced a piece of paper that he claimed contained a list of known Communists working for the State Department.
 McCarthy is usually quoted to have said: "The State Department is infested with communists.
 I have here in my hand a list of 205—a list of names that were made known to the Secretary of State as being members of the Communist Party and who nevertheless are still working and shaping policy in the State Department."
 There is some dispute about whether or not McCarthy actually gave the number of people on the list as being "205" or "57".
 In a later telegram to President Truman, and when entering the speech into the Congressional Record, he used the number "57."